Sao Jose Dos Campos Sao Paulo, Brazil Travel Guide

 City is lively, warm temperatures.

-Higher prices, more visitors, summer rain.
+Higher prices, a greater number of visitors, summer rain.

 Mar-May, Sep-Nov